nachocaru/xaprb.com/content/blog/2006-09-19-show-column-types-a-hidden-mysql-treat.md

 title: "SHOW COLUMN TYPES: A hidden MySQL treat?"
 date: "2006-09-19"
 permalink: /2006/09/19/show-column-types-a-hidden-mysql-treat/
-description:
-  - >
-    The MySQL source code has included an undocumented SHOW COLUMN TYPES command for a long time.
 ---
 I was poking around in the MySQL source code, namely in sql/sql_yacc.yy, and found a hidden treat: there's a `SHOW COLUMN TYPES` command.
 It's fun to read source code!